tunnels-is/nice-website/docs/vpn-config.md

       ]
     }
   ],
-  "DNSServers": [ <- DNS servers used when resolving on this VPN network
+  "DNSServers": [ ## DNS servers used when resolving on this VPN network ( can be over-written in the tunnel config )
     "1.1.1.1",
     "8.8.8.8"
   ],